jckhmr/presentations/README.md

-# presentations
+# Presentations
-Talks and presentations made at conferences etc.
+Talks and presentations made at conferences etc.  See my website https://jckhmr.net for further details.